emicklei/mora/README.md

 	PUT /docs/{alias}/{database}/{collection}/{_id}
 	(todo) POST /docs/{alias}/{database}/{collection}

-stores a JSON document in a colllection
+Stores a JSON document in a colllection

 	GET /{alias}/{database}/{collection}/{_id}/{fields}

-returns selected fields of a JSON document.
+Returns selected fields of a JSON document.
 Currently, the fields parameter must be a comma separated list of known fields.
 The document returned will always contains the internal _id.